 Lighthouse Agencies Pty Ltd (“Lighthouse”) was established at the beginning of 1990.
-It was then, and has always remained, a licenced Customs brokerage and, in keeping with the continual change within the international trade landscape, has since acquired accredited brokerage status with the quarantine arm of the Department of Agriculture (“DA”) known as DA Biosecurity.
+It was then, and has always remained, a licenced Customs Brokerage and, in keeping with the continual change within the international trade landscape, has since acquired accredited brokerage status with the quarantine arm of the Department of Agriculture, Water & the Environment (“DAWE”) known as DAWE Biosecurity.

-Lighthouse is able to provide a range of import and export related services, including ABF (Australian Border Force, formerly Australian Customs and Border Protection Service) and DA Biosecurity clearance services in all ports in Australia, delivery of cargo once it has been cleared through ABF and DA Biosecurity, specialised customs, DA Biosecurity, or trade advice and related services, and international freight forwarding services both import and export.
+Lighthouse is able to provide a range of import and export related services, including ABF (Australian Border Force, formerly Australian Customs and Border Protection Service) and DAWE Biosecurity clearance services in all ports in Australia, delivery of cargo once it has been cleared through ABF and DAWE Biosecurity, specialised customs, DAWE Biosecurity, or trade advice and related services, and international freight broking services both import and export.

 Lighthouse has been involved in projects with companies across a wide range of industries, including mining and minerals exploration and extraction, computing and telecommunications, food processing, the entertainment industry (on the manufacturing side), textiles, earthmoving and agricultural machinery, boating and aircraft.
 Some of the companies with which Lighthouse has worked are very well known names, such as IBM, Digital Equipment Corp, Compaq, Hewlett Packard, Sony, South Blackwater Coal (a division of QCT Resources Ltd), Oakbridge Pty Ltd, Oceanic Coal Pty Ltd, Powercoal Pty Ltd, OMC Pty Ltd, Iveco Trucks, as well as many smaller organisations without the public profile of these major corporations.